nate-yocom/Nfw.Linux.Hid/README.md

 sudo ./install-usb-gadget.sh
 ```

-You should end up with /dev/hidg0 and /dev/hidg1 accordingly.
+You should end up with /dev/hidg0, hidg1, hidg2 accordingly.

+Note that the samples and code in this lib presume the use of the report descriptors from these scripts, i.e. a 8 byte keyboard report (2 status, 6 keys), a 7 byte mouse report, and an 11 byte joystick (16 buttons, 9 axis).